ardalis/new-software-project-checklist/README.md

 ## How

+- How the application is deployed?
+Where?
+On-premise, cloud?
+- How often the application is deployed?
 - How do different parts of the app communicate with one another?
   - In process library method calls
   - Out of process API calls